cernekee/ics-openconnect/README.md

 Changelog: see [doc/CHANGES.txt](doc/CHANGES.txt)

-## Downloads
+## Downloads and support

+Official releases are posted in the [XDA thread](http://forum.xda-developers.com/showthread.php?t=2616121).

-Binary APK files are available at [F-Droid](https://f-droid.org/repository/browse/?fdid=app.openconnect).
+Binary APK files are also available at [F-Droid](https://f-droid.org/repository/browse/?fdid=app.openconnect).

-No registration is required.
+No registration is required to download from XDA or F-Droid.

 ## Screenshots